neelriyer/neelriyer.github.io/_posts/2021-01-03-Album-Art-Cover-Wallpaper.md

 The first step is reading the iTunes Metadata.
 This turns out to be suprisingly simple.

 The following code reads the iTunes Data and stores it in a pandas dataframe.
-This data includes

 ```python